-The City's tourism industry posted another record year in 2013.
-NYC & Company (the City's tourism agency) estimates that the total number of visitors to New York City increased to 54.3 million (a fourth-consecutive record year), and that visitor spending reached a record of nearly \$40 billion.
+In 2013, the City's tourism industry posted another record year.
+NYC &

+Company (the City's tourism agency) estimates that the total number of visitors to New York City increased to 54.3 million (a fourth-consecutive record year), and that visitor spending reached a record of nearly \$40 billion.
 The City expects the number of tourists to break another record in 2014, reaching 55 million.

 New York City's real estate markets also continue to improve.
 Data from the Department of Finance show that the City's median home value for one-, two- and three-family homes, which fell by almost 20 percent during the recession, has since recovered about one-third of its lost value.
-Values for condominium and cooperative apartments in Manhattan declined at a slower rate than those for single-family homes, and have since returned to prerecession levels.
+Values for condominium and cooperative apartments in Manhattan have returned to prerecession levels.

 While the high-end residential market is strong, the City has a shortage of affordable housing.
-OSC has reported that, even after the benefit of government subsidies, one-fifth of City households faced a severe rent burden, devoting at least half of their incomes to housing.
+OSC has reported that, even after the benefit of government subsidies, one-fifth of City households face a severe rent burden, devoting at least half of their incomes to housing.
 The Mayor has unveiled a ten-year plan to build and preserve 200,000 units of affordable housing in the City (for more detail, see Section IX).

 The City's commercial real estate market is among the strongest in the nation.
-Sales of large Manhattan office buildings have also rebounded, fueled by international investment and low interest costs.
+Sales of large Manhattan office buildings have rebounded, fueled by international investment and low interest costs.
 In 2013, the value of office-building sales totaled \$11.2 billion, which was 75 percent higher than the value of sales in 2012.

 The average asking rent in Manhattan's primary office market has recovered one-third of its recessionary decline, reaching \$68.90 per square foot in 2013.
-The vacancy rate initially fell as the recovery began but then started to rise again, reaching 12.1 percent in 2013, slightly higher than in 2009.
+The vacancy rate initially fell as the recovery began but then it started to rise again, reaching 12.1 percent in 2013 (slightly higher than in 2009).
 The City expects that the completion of the World Trade Center towers will increase the inventory of Manhattan office space, causing the vacancy rate to edge up to 12.8 percent in 2014 while the average asking rent eases slightly.
 As this new space is absorbed, vacancy rates are expected to fall and rents are expected to increase in 2015.

-The economy faces several risks during the financial plan period.
-Nationally, even though the expansion has been relatively modest, it has now exceeded the average length for all recoveries since the end of World War II.
-While the City's economy continues to grow steadily, the risk of an economic setback increases with each year.

-As long as the expansion continues, the Federal Reserve will continue to unwind its accommodative monetary policy, and many economists (and the City) forecast that both long-term and short-term interest rates will rise in the coming years.
-If rates rise, the magnitude and timing of the change will affect businesses and consumers throughout the economy, with the most notable effects on the real estate and financial markets.
-Finally, other factors could have an impact on the national and local economies, including continued weakness of the European economy and geopolitical tensions.
+While the City's economy is strong today, the possibility of an economic setback increases with each year.
+Changes in the business cycle are inevitable, and the national economic recovery has already exceeded the average length for all recoveries since the end of World War II.
+As the Federal Reserve unwinds its accommodative monetary policy, many economists (and the City) anticipate that interest rates will soon begin to rise.
+The magnitude and timing of rate increases will affect businesses and consumers throughout the economy, with the most notable effects on the real estate and financial markets.
+Other factors could also have an impact on the national and local economies, including continued weakness in the European economy, and geopolitical tensions.